Aharon Galstyan: Arrest, trial and sentence

 The break in the case came when phone records from the final murder victim, who had called his wife before being drugged with Azaleptin, were traced back to a city gas station.
 The authorities examined the CCTV footage, which showed Galstyan and the passenger making a stop on the premises.
 After some time, they noticed that Aharon put something in the drinks he had bought, and tracked him down through his license plate.
 He was arrested in his St. Petersburg home, in which the officers found around 100 tablets of Azaleptin, a stun gun and a pistol.
 Galstyan's doctor was also questioned, and he confirmed that he had been giving his patient the tablets for the last few years, coinciding with the robberies and murders that occurred in that time period.

 Due to the by now high-profile nature of the case, the trial lasted four years in total, with Galstyan categorically refusing to plead guilty to any of the charges.
 Despite the overwhelming evidence, including the CCTV footage, tablets found at his house and witness testimonies from survivors, he denied his guilt, threw temper tantrums on numerous occasions and forbade any videos of him being taken.
 In several instances, when he was approached by journalists to be interviewed, he claimed that he felt ill and had to be taken to the city hospital so they could measure his blood pressure.
-Paradoxically, he also claimed to have never worked as a cab driver at all, but simply transported food to the stores that his relatives owned.
-His defense lawyers demanded that their client be acquitted, as, according to him, the media had fabricated the whole story and wanted to pin it on him because he was a foreigner whom couldn't defend himself accordingly.
+Paradoxically, he also claimed to have never worked as a cab driver at all but simply transported food to the stores that his relatives owned.
+His defence lawyers demanded that their client be acquitted, as, according to him, the media had fabricated the whole story and wanted to pin it on him because he was a foreigner who couldn't defend himself accordingly.
 Despite these claims, Aharon Galstyan was found guilty of seven murders and 26 robberies, and sentenced to life imprisonment with no chance of parole, which he would serve in a special regime colony.
 Upon hearing the verdict, he was publicly disowned by his family and relatives from the country and back home in Armenia.